From worst to first: Mariners’ farm system ranked No. 1 in all of baseball

 The Mariners made a roster move on Monday, returning right-handed reliever Paul Sewald to the active roster from the paternity list.
 To make room, right-hander Yohan Ramirez, who pitched in Sunday’s loss to the Blue Jays, was optioned back to Class AAA Tacoma after the game.

-Sewald and his wife, Molly, became first-time parents with the birth of a daughter named, Chloe.
+Sewald and his wife, Molly, became first-time parents with the birth of a daughter named Chloe.

 Manager Scott Servais was happy to have Sewald, who has served as a part-time closer since the trade of Kendall Graveman, back in the bullpen and ready for late-inning leverage situations.
 But not as happy as Sewald is at the moment.